PlaceBI-sdk/sdk/android/README.md

 If you have not received your api key yet please send us mail to <support@woorlds.com> or go to http://www.woorlds.com for the sign up process

+## Marshmallow

+Android 6.0 Marshmallow users may need to ask the user for authorization for fine location permission,please make sure you ask for this permission as early as possible

 ## Instance

 An instance of the Woorlds object must receive the context of your application but it has a small footprint.